HsiangHung/Machine_Learning_Note/ML_application/Embedding/README.md

 ### c.
 Visual embedding

-Auto-encoders use neural networks consisting of both an encoder and a decoder; encoder learns to compress the raw image pixel data to a small dimension, whereas decoders decompresses it via a decoder to re-generate the same input image.
+**Auto-encoders** use neural networks consisting of both an encoder and a decoder; encoder learns to compress the raw image pixel data to a small dimension, whereas decoders decompresses it via a decoder to re-generate the same input image.
+Once we have trained the model, we only use the encoder (first N network layers) to generate embeddings for images.

+CNN builds neural networks using a set of convolution, pooling, and fully connected layers to the softmax layer for the final classification task.
+It is supervised learning tasks for image classification.
+We can use the **penultimate layer** value (before softmax captures all image information in a vector) of a pre-trained model as our image embedding.

+Applications of image embedding include finding images similar to a given image, or an image search problem where we want to find the best images for given text terms.

+### d.
+Network/Relationship-based embedding

+Embedding interactions as relationships in a graph or resulting in pairs.
+The previous books in wiki and links use the embedding.
+Other examples are:

+* (User, Pin) for Pinterest
+* (User, Video) for YouTube
+* (User, Tweet) for Twitter
+* (Query, Webpage) for Search
+* (Searcher, Webpage) for Search

+These embedding tasks can vastly help in the retrieval and ranking tasks of recommendation, search, feed-based, and many other ML systems.

 ## Reference